Eilidh Slattery

 Eilidh Slattery is a Lecturer in Arts Education at the Royal Conservatoire of Scotland (RCS), a leading voice in dance education across Scotland, and an active researcher in teacher professional learning.
 Her research focuses on supporting primary teachers to develop their use of dance and creative movement, ensuring children and young people have equitable access to dance education.

-Eilidh secured competitive funding to conduct a large-scale research project exploring dance education experiences of 211 primary teachers.
-Her rigorous 2022 report has become a foundational resource, directly informing national policy and leading to new initiatives disseminated through conferences and publications.
-In response to her research, Eilidh established the Primary Dance Network Scotland, a national network supporting primary teachers with dance education, connecting teachers quarterly for professional dialogue.
-She provides bespoke professional learning to schools and serves on Education Scotland’s Collaborative Group for the Expressive Arts, shaping national curricular documentation.
+In 2022, Eilidh secured competitive funding to conduct a large-scale research project exploring the dance education experiences of 211 primary teachers.
+Her rigorous report has become a foundational resource, directly informing national policy conversation and leading to new initiatives disseminated through conferences and publications.
+In response to her research, Eilidh established the Primary Dance Network Scotland, a national network to support primary teachers with dance education which connects teachers online for professional dialogue.
+In 2025/26 Eilidh was awarded joint funding from the Athenaeum Engagement Award and the daCi (dance and the Child international) Twinning Award for an international research project pairing up primary teachers from Scotland and Australia in a teacher professional learning collaboration focusing on dance in the primary curriculum.
+2026 also saw the release of a co-authored book chapter to support primary teachers to develop their dance-specific knowledge, and the publication of a case study focusing on one primary school’s experience of developing teacher confidence with dance across a whole school year.